jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 ## The Name of the Game

-Let's start with a recap of the rules of the game and some terminology.
-The board comprises 16 *cells* in a 4x4 grid.
-Each cell can be empty or can contain a *tile* with a value that is a power of 2 between 2 and 2048 (that is, 2, 4, 8, 16, &hellip; up to 2048).
-The game dynamics, which we can discover by reading [its freely available source code](https://github.com/gabrielecirulli/2048) are:
+Let's start with a recap of the rules of the game and some useful properties.

+The board comprises 16 cells in a 4x4 grid.
+Each cell can be empty or can contain a tile with a value that is a power of 2 between 2 and 2048.
+There are 11 such powers of 2, namely 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048.

-1. The game starts with two randomly selected tiles in two randomly selected cells.
+Twice at the beginning of the game and then after each move, the game places a random tile on the board.
+We can see exactly how by [reading the game's source code](https://github.com/gabrielecirulli/2048): it selects an empty cell uniformly at random and then places there a `2` tile with probability 0.9 or a `4` tile with probability 0.1.
+The game therefore starts with two randomly placed tiles on the board, each of which is either a `2` or a `4`.

-1. The player moves `left`, `right`, `up` or `down`, and all of the tiles slide as far as possible in that direction.
+The player moves `left`, `right`, `up` or `down`, and all of the tiles slide as far as possible in that direction.
 If two tiles with the same value slide together, they merge into a single tile with twice that value.
 For example, if two `8` tiles merge, the result is a single `16` tile.

-1. The game places a single randomly selected tile in a randomly selected available cell.

-1. Go to step 2.

-When the game places a tile at random, it always applies the same rule: choose an available cell uniformly at random, and place either a `2` tile, with probability 0.9, or a `4` tile, with probability 0.1.
-At the start, the game applies this rule twice on an empty board to place the two initial tiles.
-Then it applies it again after each turn.

 The game continues until either (a) a `2048` tile is obtained, in which case the player wins, or (b) the board is full and it is not possible to move any tile, in which case the player loses.
-The game will let you play past the `2048` tile, but for now we'll restrict our attention to the primary objective of reaching the `2048` tile, which will make our lives a bit easier.
+The game will let you play past the `2048` tile, but for now we'll restrict our attention to the primary objective, which is to reach the `2048` tile.

+## Brain Power

-## Combinatorics: Let Me Count the Ways
+### Let Me Count the Ways: Combinatorics

+We're now ready to start counting the number of possible board positions, which here we'll call *states*.
+We will start with some very coarse estimates and then refine them.
+It will also help to generalize to 2048-like games played on different sized boards (not just 4x4) and up to different tiles (not just the 2048 tile).
+We'll see that the smaller games are much more tractable, and we'll use them to develop the key ideas in later sections.

 The most basic way to estimate the number of states in 2048 is to observe that there are 16 cells, and each cell can either be blank or contain a tile with a value that is one of the 11 powers of 2 from 2 to 2048.
 That gives 12 possibilities for each of the 16 cells, for a total of \\(12^{16}\\) possible states that we can write in this way.
 That is 184 quadrillion (~\\(10^{17}\\)) states, which won't fit on my laptop any time soon.

-In this section, we'll see how to refine this estimate slightly and also generalize the process to cover 2048-like games played on different sized boards (not just 4x4) and up to different tiles (not just the 2048 tile).
-We'll see that the smaller games are much more tractable, and we'll use them to develop the key ideas in later sections.
-Let's begin with some notation.

-Let \\(B\\) be the board size, and let \\(K\\) be the exponent of the winning tile with value \\(2^K\\).
+More generally, let \\(B\\) be the board size, and let \\(K\\) be the exponent of the winning tile with value \\(2^K\\).
 For convenience, let \\(C\\) denote the number of cells on the board, so \\(C=B^2\\).
 For the usual 4x4 game to 2048, \\(B=4\\), \\(C=16\\), and \\(K = 11\\), since \\(2^{11} = 2048\\), and our estimate for the number of states is \\[(K + 1)^C.\\] Now let's see how we can refine this estimate.

 First, since the game ends when we obtain a \\(2^K\\) tile, we don't particularly care about where that tile is or what else is on the board.
 We can therefore condense all of the states with a \\(2^K\\) tile into a special "win" state.
-In the remaining states, each cell can either be blank or have one of \\(K - 1\\) tiles.
+In the remaining states, each cell can either be blank or hold one of \\(K - 1\\) tiles.
 This reduces the number of states we have to worry about to \\[K^C + 1\\] where the \\(1\\) is for the win state.

 Second, we can observe that some of those \\(K^C\\) states can never occur in the game.
-In particular, we can use the following fact: every state must contain at least two non-empty cells, and at least one of those must be a `2` or `4` tile.
-To see why this is true, we can observe that it holds at the start of the game, when there are two tiles on the board, each of which must be either a `2` or a `4`; then it remains true after each move, because even if tiles are merged, there is always at least one tile left, namely the merged one, and then the game adds a random `2` or `4` tile after the move.
-This ensures that we always have at least two tiles, one of which is either a `2` or a `4`.
+In particular, the rules of the game imply two important properties:

+**Property 1:** There are always at least two tiles on the board.

+**Property 2:** There is always at least one `2` or `4` tile on the board.

+The first property holds because even if you start with two tiles and merge them, there is still one left, and then the game adds a random tile, leaving two tiles.
+The second property holds because the game always adds a `2` or `4` tile after each move.

-To account for this constraint, we can subtract all states with no `2` or `4` tile, of which are \\((K-2)^C\\), and also the states with just one `2` tile and all other cells empty, of which there are \\(C\\), and the states with only one `4` tile and all other cells empty, of which there are again \\(C\\).
+We therefore know that in any valid state there must be at least two tiles on the board, and that one of them must be a `2` or `4` tile.
+To account for this, we can subtract all states with no `2` or `4` tile, of which are \\((K-2)^C\\), and also the states with just one `2` tile and all other cells empty, of which there are \\(C\\), and the states with only one `4` tile and all other cells empty, of which there are again \\(C\\).
 This gives an estimate of
 \\[K^C - (K-2)^C - 2C + 1\\]
 states in total.
 Of course, when \\(K\\) or \\(C\\) is large, this looks pretty much just like \\(K^C\\), which is the dominant term, but this correction is more significant for smaller values.